voxel51/fiftyone/docs/source/user_guide/dataset_creation/common_datasets.rst

   .. group-tab:: python

-    The interface for importing datasets is conveniently exposed via the `Dataset.from_dir` and `Dataset.add_dir` methods, which make it easy to ingest datasets from disk in any supported format by simply specifying the path to their containing directory on disk and the type of the dataset.
+    The interface for ingesting datasets is conveniently exposed via the `Dataset.from_dir` and `Dataset.add_dir` methods, which make it easy to get data from disk in any supported format by simply specifying the path to their containing directory on disk and the type of the dataset.

     .. code-block:: python